ericcxie/htn24-frontend-challenge/README.md

 ### Code Highlights

 **Proud Achievements**:
 One area of my code that I am proud of is its modularity given the time constraint that I was under.
-When I was development, I tried to make a conscious effort to encapsulate components into its own files whenever feasible.
+Throughout the development process, I tried to make a conscious effort to encapsulate components into their own files whenever feasible.
 This helps improve the maintainability and organization of the code.
 Moreover, it enhances readability for other developers who may also work on this codebase in the future.

 ## 2. Extending the Application